 Now that the you know about the supported Arduinos, it is finally time to gets started with the Mbed Library using the Arduino IDE.
 For these examples, I will be using the Arduino Nano 33 BLE.

-To start, you will first have to make sure that all the necessary libraries and dependencies are in their appropriate locations, without which the Arduino IDE will not be able to make any sense of the Mbed language.
+To start, you will first have to make sure that all the necessary header files and dependencies are in their appropriate locations, without which the Arduino IDE will not be able to make any sense of the Mbed language.
 Start by making sure you have the latest version of the Arduino IDE installed (which is 1.8.12 as of writing this article).
 The latest version of the Arduino IDE can be found here.

 And that’s it!
 You have set up everything required to use an RTOS with your Arduino.
 In the next blog, I will be going over writing your first sketch and using a few basic Mbed functions along with a simple multithreaded program.
 Click here to go right to it.